authelia/authelia/docs/content/integration/kubernetes/chart.md

 ---
 title: "Chart"
 description: "A guide to using the Authelia helm chart to integrate Authelia with Kubernetes"
-lead: "A guide to using the Authelia helm chart to integrate Authelia with Kubernetes."
+summary: "A guide to using the Authelia helm chart to integrate Authelia with Kubernetes."
 date: 2022-06-22T22:58:23+10:00
 draft: false
 images: []